brentpinero/aitaskchain/README.md

 # Warning<a name="continous-script-warning"></a>

 This script is designed to be run continuously as part of a task management system.
 Running this script continuously can result in high API usage, so please use it responsibly.
-Additionally, the script requires the OpenAI and Pinecone APIs to be set up correctly, so make sure you have set up the APIs before running the script.